threathunters-io/laurel/README.md

 We developed _LAUREL_ because we were not content with feature sets and performance characteristics of existing projects and products.
 Please refer to the [Performance](performance.md) document for details.

+## Container Image

+From v0.5.2 on laurel is able to listen on an socket for forwarded auditd messages and can be executed in a container this way.
+A basic container image is published in this repository to `ghcr.io/threathunters.io/laurel` with tags latest and the respective version tag.

+The provided container image build includes default labels via docker buildx from the pipeline.
+These labels are not included in the provided Dockerfile but are considered good practice.
+If you use a custom build with another tooling, consider adding the default labels to the Dockerfile.

+The container image currently contains the default configuration, which does not include the socket connection and other container specifics.
+Please replace this configuration with the configuration of your choice, it is meant as a placeholder.

 ## License

 GNU General Public License, version 3